bsa-git/silex-mvc/README.md

 # silex-mvc

-Simple framework implements a design pattern - MVC-based SILEX (PHP micro-framework, created by Symfony2 components).
+Simple framework implements a design pattern MVC, based SILEX (PHP micro-framework, created by Symfony2 components).
 I have taken some ideas from the project [GitHub (silex-enhanced)](https://github.com/FluencyLabs/silex-enhanced-skeleton).
 The documentation can be found on the SILEX Online (http://silex.sensiolabs.org).